 Traveling in Vietnam is awesome: the people are friendly, getting around is easy and the food is delicious.
 Plus, travel in Vietnam is not expensive at all!
 Curious about the costs of a trip Vietnam?
-Check the infographic for a full budget breakdown of our 1 month trip around Vietnam.
+Check the infographic for our Vietnam travel budget and a detailed breakdown of our Vietnam costs.

 • I traveled with my husband, all Vietnam travel costs are for the two of us together.

 • We spent a month in Vietnam, traveling from the North to the South, you can find our itinerary here.

 • I quote prices in Vietnam Dong (VND) as well as € and $.
 Obviously the exchange rate varies from day to day, but when we were in Vietnam (March/April 2015) €1 was approx. 25000VND and $1 was around 22200VND.